Skip to main content

 Is it worth repairing a dryer that won't spin?

 Usually yes.
-A belt, roller kit, or idler pulley is an inexpensive part and a one-visit fix, so the repair makes sense on almost any dryer under 12 years old.
+A broken belt, roller kit, or failed idler pulley is inexpensive and typically a one-visit fix, so it makes sense on almost any dryer under 12 years old.
 A failed drive motor is the judgment call.
-If the motor is the failure and the dryer is older or has had other major repairs, replacement may be the smarter spend.
-We give you the part cost in writing before any work starts.
+If the motor is the problem and the dryer is older or has had other major repairs, replacement may be the smarter move.
+You'll get the part cost in writing before anything starts.

 Got a real problem?